 Certain groups of people with AMD can benefit from vitamin and mineral supplements.
 These supplements can slow down the progression of AMD.
 They are thought to be most beneficial in people with intermediate or advanced AMD.

 A combination of high-dose vitamins and minerals called AREDS2 has been tested and found to be most effective.
 These include:

 - 2 mg copper

 High doses of vitamins and minerals can lead to side-effects in some people.
 Vitamin E has been linked with an increased risk of heart failure in people with diabetes or blood vessel (vascular) disease.
 Zinc may increase the risk of developing bladder and kidney problems.
-Because of these potential problems, you should talk to your GP or ophthalmologist before starting these supplements.
+Because of these potential problems, you should consult your GP or a consultant eye specialist (ophthalmologist) before starting these supplements.

 When your vision becomes poor, it is common to be referred (by your ophthalmologist) to a low vision clinic.
 Staff at the clinic provide practical help and advice on how to cope with poor and/or deteriorating vision.

 Being registered as visually impaired or severely visually impaired may be helpful.
-Your consultant eye specialist (ophthalmologist) can complete a 'Certificate of Visual Impairment'.
+Your ophthalmologist can complete a 'Certificate of Visual Impairment'.
 You may then be entitled to certain benefits.

 What else can I do?

 - If you smoke, try to stop.
-Smoking is a risk factor for many illnesses, including age-related macular degeneration (AMD).
+Smoking is a risk factor for many illnesses, including AMD.
 The NHS can provide help, support and medicines to assist stopping smoking.

 - Eat a healthy balanced diet to try to make sure you get plenty of the types of vitamins that may help in AMD.